 Achilles tendonitis tends to occur more frequently in older athletes than in younger athletes.
 As a person ages into their thirties and especially into their forties and fifties, the ligaments and tendons of the body tend to lose some of their stretchiness and are not as strong as before.
 This predisposes older individuals who are active in running and jumping activities, to tendon injuries such as Achilles tendinitis.
 However, Achilles tendonitis can also occur in teenagers who are very active in running and jumping sports.

 Achilles tendonitis is diagnosed by a history and physical examination of the patient who describes pain at the back of the ankle with walking and/or running activities

-Most cases of Achilles Tendonitis can be treated conservatively with nonsurgical treatments, although it may take several months for symptoms to completely subside.
+Most cases of Achilles Tendonitis can be treated conservatively, although it may take several months for symptoms to completely subside.
 This involves a number of modalities including:

-Two of the latest and most effective surgical management techniques are Tenex and Platelet Rich Plasma (PRP)
+Two of the latest and most effective surgical management techniques to treat Achilles Tendonitis are Tenex and Platelet Rich Plasma (PRP).

 Tenex is a minimally invasive procedure that uses high intensity ultrasound waves to identify and remove damaged collagen fibers and scar tissue that generate pain and inflammation in tendons.

 A Tenex procedure is done on an outpatient basis using a local anesthetic.
 The procedure takes approximately 20 minutes to complete and the recovery time is much faster than a traditional surgical procedure.